sequitur/improv/docs/api.rst

 Builtins
 ........

-See the section on templating_.
+See the section on :ref:`templating`.

 Submodeler
 ..........

-See the section on submodels_.
+See the section on :ref:`submodels`.

 Methods
 -------